sdpjswl/ASJNetworking/README.md

 if constructing a multi-part request for uploading images, pass an array of UIImages

 - "sender"
-always 'self'. this will get a reference to the UIViewController to show the spinner on
+almost always "self". this will get a reference to the UIViewController to show the spinner on

 - "completionBlock"
 server response will be received in the block